Local councils - frequently asked questions

-Roads and Maritime and local councils will be required to consider access applications as road managers but, in accordance with the delegation, they will also have the power to issue permits.
+Transport for NSW and local councils will be required to consider access applications as road managers but, in accordance with the delegation, they will also have the power to issue permits.
 The issuing of permits is the only additional expansion of duties under the delegation.
 Councils have always had similar road manager powers including the requirement to assess access applications.

 In granting access permits local councils must have regard to the NHVR approved guidelines.